Marc-B-Reynolds/Marc-B-Reynolds.github.io/_posts/2020-01-09-ConstAddMul.md

 \\
 Let me first note that this method **does not** help with [catastrophic cancellation](https://en.wikipedia.org/wiki/Loss_of_significance) since the source of that is the rounding error already present in $x$.

+Like with the extended precision product this can be used as part of function approximations.
+Here's a [motivational example](https://forums.developer.nvidia.com/t/more-accurate-and-somewhat-faster-implementation-of-atanf/214453) implemenation of *atan* written by Norbert Juffa which needs to add $\frac{\pi}{2}$.

 We can add by an extended precision constant as follows: